qdread/glmm-workshop-dec2022/install.md

 ##### Installing packages from the R console

 - Open RStudio.
-- Type the following command into the R console and press enter.
+- Type the following command into the R console and press Enter.
 Voila!

 ```
-install.packages(c("tidyverse", "lme4", "lmerTest", "emmeans"))
+install.packages(c("tidyverse", "lme4", "lmerTest", "emmeans", "multcomp", "easystats", "agridat"))
 ```

 ##### Installing packages from the RStudio package installation window

 You can also install the packages using the RStudio package installation dialog.

 - The files pane has a tab called "Packages."
-Click on that and click the "Install" button in the upper left.
+Click on the "Packages" tab and then click the "Install" button in the upper left.
 - Type the package names, separated by space or comma, into the box:

 ```
-tidyverse, lme4, lmerTest, emmeans
+tidyverse, lme4, lmerTest, emmeans, multcomp, easystats, agridat
 ```

 It should look like this: